SRCF/docs/source/timeout/recommendations.rst

   * If there are any problems, please switch browsers in accordance with our browser recommendations above.

-* We ask you to avoid using cameras or setting webcam quality to "low", if possible
+* We ask you to set webcam quality to "medium" or lower, if possible

   * Webcams generate a lot more load on our servers than pure audio transmission.

-  * When sharing your webcam, choose the "low quality" option in the dropdown menu
+  * When sharing your webcam, choose the "medium quality" or "low quality" option in the dropdown menu